thierryc/far-side-of-the-moon-syntax/README.md

 The goal of this  theme  is to be aesthetic, plesant to use and confortable for color blindness user.

-Dark Side of the Moon syntax theme for Atom colors scheme is free inspired by the [7-color palettes for color blindness](http://mkweb.bcgsc.ca/colorblind/).
+Far Side of the Moon syntax theme for Atom colors scheme is free inspired by the [7-color palettes for color blindness](http://mkweb.bcgsc.ca/colorblind/).

 ## Contribution, Feedback and Suggestions